-To parboil is to cook by boiling (typically in a covered saucepan), but only up to the point where a vegetable, pasta, or other food is slightly crunchy.
-Some refer to it as “precooking”, meaning that the ingredient will be cooked again by another method, so you don’t want to boil it too long.
+To parboil or blanch is to cook by boiling (typically in a saucepan), but only up to the point where a vegetable, pasta, or other food is beginning to soften.
+Some refer to it parboiling as “precooking”, meaning that the ingredient will be cooked again by another method, so you don’t want to boil it too long.

 Parboiling pasta is common in recipes for lasagna or other dishes that involve baking after the pasta is cooked.
-Noodles are parboiled in Jewish kugel or noodle pudding too, because like lasagna, that dish is baked after the noodles are boiled.
+Noodles are typically parboiled in Jewish kugel or noodle pudding too, because like lasagna, that dish is baked after the noodles are boiled.

 There are only three exceptions to parboiling pasta or other noodles.
 The first is if the they are fresh.
 The second is if they specifically sold as “no boil”, as in my Butternut Squash Lasagna.
 The third exception is when you let noodles rest in a liquid before baking.
 That method, which seems like magic to me, allows the noodles to soften (as if they were boiled) before baking.
 Then they don’t need parboiling.
 I’ve used that technique in two kugels or noodle puddings.
 One is sweet and the other savory.

 Blanching is a broader term for pre-cooking than parboiling.
 It includes frying for a few minutes in preparation for another stage of cooking, such as deep frying.
 Parboiling is a type of blanching.